Seat belt laws in the United States: Primary and secondary enforcement

-Laws by state and territory
+Laws and rules by state and territory

 This table summarizes seat belt use laws in the United States.

 Seat belt use laws often do not themselves apply to children.
-Even so, all 50 U.S. states, the District of Columbia, and all 5 inhabited U.S. territories have separate child restraint laws.
+Even so, all 50 U.S. states, the District of Columbia, and all five inhabited U.S. territories have separate child restraint laws.
 The table shows only the base fine, but not applicable add-on fees in many areas, such as the head injury fund and court security fees, which can increase the total assessed fine by up to a factor of five.
 These are also "first offense" fines, and subsequent offenses may be much higher.

 Twenty-three states, the District of Columbia, Guam, and the Northern Mariana Islands had seat belt usage of 90% or higher in 2017.

 Note: As of 2017, aggregate seat belt usage in road vehicles in the entire United States is 89.7%.

 1 Arizona's law is Primary for under the age of 5.

 2 Colorado and Missouri's law is Secondary for adults but Primary for those under the age of 16.

 3 Idaho, North Dakota, Pennsylvania, Vermont and Virginia's law is Secondary for adults but Primary for under 18.

 4 Kansas, Maryland, and New Jersey, law is Secondary Enforcement for rear seat occupants (18+ in Kansas).5 These states assess points on one's driving record for the seat belt violation.6 In California, an additional penalty of $29 shall be levied upon every $10 or fraction thereof, of every fine, penalty, or forfeiture imposed by and collected by the court for criminal offenses, including all traffic offenses, except parking offenses as defined in subdivision (i) of Penal Code § 1463.
 The additional penalty is calculated as follows: $10 state penalty required by PC 1464, $7 county penalty required by GC 76000(e), $5 court facilities construction penalty required by GC 70372(a), $5 DNA Identification Fund penalty required by GC 76104.6 and 76104.7, $2 emergency medical services penalty required by GC 76000.5.
 Separately, Penal Code § 1465.8 requires an imposition of an additional fee of $40 for court security on every conviction for a criminal offense, including a traffic offense, except parking offenses as defined in Penal Code § 1463.
 Additionally, GC 70373 requires a $35 criminal facilities conviction assessment.

 Damages reduction

 A person involved in a car accident who was not using a seat belt may be liable for damages far greater than if they had been using a seat belt.
 However, when in court, most states protect motorists from having their damages reduced in a lawsuit due to the non-use of a seat belt, even if they were acting in violation of the law by not wearing the seat belt.
-Currently, damages may be reduced for the non-use of a seat belt in 16 states: Alaska, Arizona, California, Colorado, Florida (See F.S.A.
+Currently [when?], damages may be reduced for the non-use of a seat belt in 16 states: Alaska, Arizona, California, Colorado, Florida (See F.S.A.
 316.614(10)), Iowa, Michigan, Missouri, Nebraska, New Jersey, New York, North Dakota, Ohio, Oregon, West Virginia, and Wisconsin.